neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

 Scenario
 --------

-In this Module 0 lab, you will acquire a Power Platform trial tenant and access the Power Platform admin center.
+In this lab, you will acquire a Power Platform trial tenant and access the Power Platform admin center.
 In the admin center, you will create an individual environment for use during the rest of the course.
+You will need **Microsoft 365 credentials** provided by the Authorized Lab Hoster, or otherwise.

 Exercise 1 – Acquire a Power Platform trial tenant
 --------------------------------------------------

-> **Note:** You will need your **Microsoft 365 credentials** provided by the Authorized Lab Hoster.

 1. Navigate to [Power Apps](https://powerapps.microsoft.com/) and select **Start free**.